Nobu Shirase

-Shirase Antarctic Exploration Team Memorial Museum, a museum with the footprints of Antarctic Explorer Shirase-Yao, [Nikaho City, Akita Prefecture]
+Shirase Antarctic Expedition Memorial Museum: A museum that preserves the footsteps of Antarctic explorer Nobu Shirase [Nikaho City, Akita Prefecture]

-Have you heard of the Shirase Antarctic Exploration Team Memorial Museum located in Nikaho City, Akita Prefecture
+the Shirase Antarctic Expedition Memorial Museum in Nikaho City, Akita Prefecture ?

-Shirase Nobu was the first Japanese explorer to explore Antarctica.
-His footprints remain as a memorial in Nikaho, his birthplace.
+Nobu Shirase was the first Japanese explorer to explore the Antarctic.
+His footsteps are preserved in a memorial museum in his birthplace, Nikaho City.

-The Shirase Antarctic Expedition Memorial Museum is an interesting museum to learn about the relationship between Japan and Antarctica, but it is actually known as a museum where you can see some surprising things without leaving Japan.
-It is a spot that tourists often visit to see this ``something''.
+The Shirase Antarctic Expedition Memorial Museum is an interesting museum for learning about the relationship between Japan and Antarctica, but it is also known as a museum where you can see something surprising, even though you are in Japan.
+It is a spot that tourists often visit to see this something

 What is "something"?

-We will introduce the Shirase Antarctic Exploration Team Memorial Museum and the Antarctic Park on its side, as well as the "something" that many people come to see with excitement.
-This is a spot you should know if you are planning to visit Akita.
+We will introduce the Shirase Antarctic Expedition Memorial Museum and the nearby Antarctic Park, as well as a "certain thing" that many people come to see with excitement.
+It is a must-know spot for tourists visiting Akita

-Nobu Shirase, who was born in Nikaho City (formerly Kanaura Town) in Akita Prefecture, is said to have heard about the great adventures of Columbus and Magellan from his teacher at a temple school, and at some point began to admire them.
-For young Shirase, it may have seemed that the world he had yet to see was filled with dreams and hopes like jewels.
+Born in Nikaho City (formerly Kanaura Town) in Akita Prefecture, Shirase Nobu is said to have been inspired by the great adventures of Columbus and Magellan after hearing about them from his teacher at the temple school.
+For the young Shirase, the unseen world may have seemed filled with dreams and hopes like precious jewels

 Shoin of Jorenji Temple

-At the Shirase Antarctic Expedition Memorial Museum, you can learn about Shirase, the history of Japanese Antarctic exploration, and his relationship with Antarctica.
+At the Shirase Antarctic Expedition Memorial Museum, you can learn about Shirase Nobu, the history of Japanese Antarctic exploration, and Japan's connection with Antarctica

 As a museum, there is something to be gained just by looking at the exhibits, but the Shirase Antarctic Expedition Memorial Museum has other major attractions besides the exhibits.
-Yes, it is the "certain thing" that I talked about at the beginning.
+Yes, it is the "something" I mentioned at the beginning.

 dome

-In this dome part, an aurora screening will be held, and you will feel like you are watching the aurora in the snowy fields of Antarctica, even though you are in Japan.
+Aurora screenings are held in this dome area, making you feel as if you are watching the aurora in the snowy plains of Antarctica, even while in Japan

-If you are in Japan, you will never have a chance to see the aurora borealis.
+If you're in Japan, you probably won't have a chance to see the aurora.

 • Phone number: 0184-38-3765